Philosophy Course Offerings

-Formerly PHIL 320.
 A study of the ethical issues that confront contemporary businesses.
 The course will begin by introducing the major positions in Western ethical theory and by considering the moral status and the purpose of corporations.
-Through the use of case studies, the course will go on to explore a number of particular issues which may include (but is not limited to) whistleblowing, surveillance/screening of employees, preferential hiring, the ethics of advertising, ethical accounting practices, globalization, outsourcing, sweatshop labor, and environmental pollution and resource depletion.
+Through the use of case studies, the course will go on to explore a number of particular issues which may include (but is not limited to) whistle blowing, surveillance/screening of employees, preferential hiring, the ethics of advertising, ethical accounting practices, globalization, outsourcing, sweatshop labor, and environmental pollution and resource depletion.
 Fall semester, alternate years.

-Formerly PHIL 342 / RELS 342.
 A study of the major philosophical and religious traditions of South and East Asia.
 The course emphasizes the Hindu and Buddhist traditions.
 The ethical, metaphysical, and epistemological aspects of each major tradition are covered.
-Spring semester.
+Fall semester.

 PHIL 275 Bioethics

 A study of ethical issues associated with health and medicine.
 The course will begin with an overview of major positions in ethical theory and of fundamental concepts and principles in medical ethics.
 Issues may include, but are not limited to, the relation between health care providers and patients, human reproduction, conflicting definitions of mental illness, the use of biotechnology for human enhancement, balancing individual liberty with public health, withholding and withdrawing of life-sustaining treatment, research ethics, and social justice and health policy.
 Catholic teachings on some of these issues will be considered.
 Spring semester.